 Yes, we’ve looked at the maps.
 It appears as if our People group live in anywhere from 20-50 different villages.
 We don’t even have all their names, and we can’t find all the names that we do have on the map.
 But we know that God will lead us in His time.

 Here’s a big prayer request for you – I’ll be traveling the months of November and December.
 Before that, I’ve been hoping to take day trips to visit as many of the different villages as possible.
-However, I’ve now been back in Burkina Faso for 2 months and I haven’t visited any villages yet.
+However, I’ve now been back in My Country for 2 months and I haven’t visited any villages yet.
 That could be because I’ve moved, Jen has come back, we’ve had overnight company, I’ve have 3 other out-of-town (church and NTM-related) trips, I’ve been working on getting ready for the PGA trip in November, we can’t travel because of the rain, etc. And it’s also because this is Africa and things don’t go as smoothly or as quickly here as they do in the US.
 So you could pray that God would open the doors in His timing for us to visit as many of these villages as possible before my trips.
 Thanks!
 I know that God answers prayers, so I’m looking forward to several trips in the next two months.